 Last update - May 16th 2014

-Each of the 2 items from the general description 'sardines' can be scaled by the amount in g, oz or typical portion sizes to give the total amount of Potassium.There are 2 items ranging from Fish, sardine, Atlantic, canned in oil, drained solids with bone through to Fish, sardine, Pacific, canned in tomato sauce, drained solids with bone per 100g of sardines.
+The list below gives the total Potassium content in the 2 items from the general description 'sardines'.These 2 types of sardines range from Fish, sardine, Atlantic, canned in oil, drained solids with bone through to Fish, sardine, Pacific, canned in tomato sauce, drained solids with bone and are ranked by the content or amount per 100g.

 Using the list below for the 2 different sardines nutrition entries in our database, the highest amount of Potassium is found in Fish, sardine, Atlantic, canned in oil, drained solids with bone which contains 397 mg of Potassium per 100g.
 The lowest amount of Potassium is in Fish, sardine, Pacific, canned in tomato sauce, drained solids with bone which in 100g contains 341 mg of Potassium.